kontena/kontena/docs/references/kontena-yml-variables.md

   this_is_the_name:
 ```

-By default it gets set to local env with the same name, making it possible to use the value later in the YAML:
+By default, a local environment variable with the same name gets populated with the variables value.
+You can then use it later in the yaml as: `${this_is_the_name}`.

 ```
   environment: